readthedocs/sphinx-hoverxref/docs/usage.rst

 .. code-block:: rst

-   Show a tooltip to :ref:`usage:Tooltip on :ref: roles` section on this page.
+   Show a tooltip to :ref:`usage:Tooltip on all :ref: roles` section on this page.

 that reStructuredText code will render to:

-Show a tooltip to :ref:`usage:Tooltip on :ref: roles` page.
+Show a tooltip to :ref:`usage:Tooltip on all :ref: roles` page.

 Tooltip with content that needs extra rendering steps